 - Asha Iman Veal, Curatorial Fellow at the Museum of Contemporary Photography

-- Candida Alvarez, 2021 recipient at the Helen Frankenthaler Award for Painting
+- Candida Alvarez, Artist and Educator, 2021 recipient at the Helen Frankenthaler Award for Painting

 - Carla Acevedo-Yates, Larry and Marilyn Fields Curator at the Museum of Contemporary Art Chicago

 - Deborah Stratman, Professor of Art of the University at the Illinois-Chicago